 Previous | Next

 "Oh, please don't go, baby.
 You are my golden jellybean.
 You keep on running away like you never want to be seen.
-But I want to love you and treasure you next time we meet.
-Because you are my jellybean and I think you're really sweet."
+But I want to love you and treasure you next time that we meet.
+Because you are my jellybean, and I think you're really sweet."

 "Why?
 It's a good song."

 "Maybe it was for the first dozen times you sang it.
 But I would like to have some quiet now."

 Glue Stick shot back a glare knowing he was defeated.
 All he could do was argue with Evina that day.
 The boredom levels were just as high as the day before, and they still had a ton of time to kill.
 "I could do something else, but you want to hog the monitors to yourself!"

 "Your old movies are worthless.
 At least I'm learning something," Evina returned.
 "So, why don't you—"